Ceredase in the treatment of type 1 Gaucher's disease

 Authors' results and conclusions: Studies show that Ceredase, administered in a low-dose high-frequency protocol, is safe and effective in reversing the manifestations of Gaucher's disease.
 Ceredase is currently the treatment of choice for patients with symptomatic Gaucher's disease.
 New developments, such as gene therapy and synthetically produced enzyme, may prove effective and less costly in the future.

-Authors' recomendations: The authors conclude that the proposal would be beneficial but the cost would be high, and that more work is needed to determine the optimum dose.
+Authors' recommendations: The authors conclude that the proposal would be beneficial but the cost would be high, and that more work is needed to determine the optimum dose.

 Authors' methods: Review